bkeevil/arduino-mqtt/README.md

 ## Project Status

-The code is stable.
+The code is stable and I've been using it extensively in my home automation projects for over a year.

 The Example program is for an ESP32 device with an OLED.
 It probably won't run but it shows how to use the library.

+In the development branch:

+1. I am converting this project to use the String class rather than C style strings
+2. I have switched over to PlatformIO for development and so version 2 of this library will be a proper C style library

 ## Useage

-This is not set up to be a library, just add mqtt.h as a tab in your Arduino IDE project.
+This is not set up to be a library, I add the code from mqtt.h as a tab in an Arduino IDE project.

-You create a subclass of MQTTClient in your main application and override the virtual methods.
+Create a subclass of MQTTClient in your main application and override the virtual methods.
+See the example code.

 ## Change Log